 - Turn the dough out on to a well-floured surface and press together gently till it forms a ball.

 - Press into a 9" circle and cut into 8 triangles.
 Gently place on the prepared tray.
-Brush lightly with coconut cream.
+Brush lightly with cream.
+Sprinkle some sugar on top.

 - Bake for 18-20 minutes or until lightly golden and cooked through.
 Remove from the oven and allow to cool for a few minutes.